interplaynetary/p2p-template/README.md

   You may deploy any duplicitous means to gain my recognition of your contribution towards my self-fulfillment, you could lie to me with no end!
 And so long as you have secured your shares: you *own* me.

   In other words, in Mutual-Stakeholding the Past dominates the Present.
 I can not remove my recognition of the past that is no longer true, because you own it.
+(The transferability of recognition in the form of objects/tokens/money - is the condition of possiblity of the accumulation of recognition in general and is the condition of possiblity of false-recognition that persists even in the light of new information in the Present.)

   On the contrary in Free-Association: **The Present dominates the Past**.
 I am able to, at a whim, modify my recognition of the Past in the light of new information in the Present.